WHAT DE F* IS COSMOS-FRIENDLY?!

-I made it my mission to help you with that last step – to get you an ethical and sustainable wardrobe less ordinary.
-So here, don’t expect just anything and certainly not everything.
+The Cosmospolite is here to help you with that last step.
+She is on a mission to make it easy and fashionable to shop ethical and sustainable fashion.
+And not just anything and certainly not everything.
 Nope!
 At The Cosmospolite you can find a highly curated collection of contemporary and outspoken clothing and accessories.
-From brands that are committed to ethical and fair work conditions and create cosmos-friendly items, while fighting the pressing problem of the fashion industry; overproduction.
+From brands that are committed to ethical and fair work conditions working with 'sustainable' fabrics and processes, while fighting the pressing problem of the fashion industry; overproduction.

-Ethically-created clothes are designed, made and traded in a fair and respectful way to all people involved.
-In the most ideal sense, it benefits those working along the supply chain and creates a better future for everyone.
+Ethically-created clothes are designed, made and traded in a fair and respectful way to all animal and people involved.
+In the most ideal sense, it benefits everyone working along the supply chain and creates a better future for everyone.
 Think about fair pay for garment workers, the right to start a trade union or offering the same internship chances for people from all different backgrounds.

 Today, only 1% of the clothes is fairly made.
 Most garment workers are not even paid a living wage, make long days and work under unhygienic and unsafe working conditions.
 With approx 80% of garment workers being women, it makes buying and wearing ethical clothes an act of feminism.
 Because with every purchase you either support women or you don’t.